mozilla-rally/rally-web-platform/README.md

 2. Deploy

-Build the site in non-dev mode:
+Build the site in production mode:
 `firebase use {YOUR_FIREBASE_PROJECT_NAME}`
 `npm run build`